 A mircodiscectomy is a minimally invasive procedure and type of discectomy that utilizes a special microscope inserted through a very small incision to view and remove the damaged area of the herniated disc.
 As a minimally invasive procedure, patients typically experience less pain and a faster recovery as compared to traditional surgery.

 An incision is made to expose the area of the spine in need of repair and the fragments caused by the herniated disc are removed.
-When possible, the surgeons of The Maryland Spine Center utilize minimally invasive procedures, including the use of a special microscope to remove the damaged area of the disc.
+When possible, minimally invasive techniques are used at Mercy to remove the damaged area of the disc.
 In some cases, the surgeon may determine the entire disc may need to be removed, in which case a spinal fusion or artificial disc replacement may be required to repair the spinal column, relieve pain and restore function and mobility.

 Patients with a herniated disc whose conditions do not respond to conservative treatment or worsen over time may be candidates for a discectomy or mircodiscectomy.
-A thorough examination and consultation with an experienced spine surgeon at The Maryland Spine Center will help determine if either of these treatment options is suitable for your condition.
+A thorough examination and consultation with an experienced neurosurgeon will help determine if either of these treatment options is suitable for your condition.